vedro-universe/vedro-docs/docs/guides/testing-exceptions.md

 The `exc_info` object encapsulates details about the exception.
 If an exception is raised within the `catched` block, the following attributes are populated:
 - `type` — the type of the exception that was raised
 - `value` —  the actual exception instance
-- `traceback` — the [traceback object](https://docs.python.org/3/library/types.html#types.TracebackType) containing details about the exception's context
+- `traceback` — the <Link to="https://docs.python.org/3/library/types.html#types.TracebackType">traceback object</Link> containing details about the exception's context

 If no exception is raised, all these attributes are set to `None`.

 ## Explicit Over Implicit

-One of the guiding principles of Vedro is ["Explicit is better than implicit"](https://peps.python.org/pep-0020/).
+One of the guiding principles of Vedro is <Link to="https://peps.python.org/pep-0020/">"Explicit is better than implicit"</Link>.
 This philosophy extends to exception testing as well.
 The `catched` context manager does not implicitly check whether an exception has occurred or not.
 Engineers must explicitly include this verification in the test.
 This approach ensures that tests are transparent and free from assumptions.

 ## Conclusion